clever-agent/augen-bookstore/README.md

 ```
 ## 2. Design
 ### 2.1 Api
-- Is responsible for core business and expose Restful Apis returning Json
+- Is responsible for core business and expose Restful Apis returning Json.
-- Use the idea of "fat model" and "skinny controller"
+- Use the idea of "fat model" and "skinny controller".
-- Apart from traditional Rails structure, we add a services layer to manage Business Logic
+- Apart from traditional Rails structure, we add a services layer to manage Business Logic.
 - **Bookstore service**
-> Search book and buy book
+> Search book and buy book.
 - **Book service**
 > Supports to search book.
-> We use Factory Method to provide a more flexible way of creating a specific implemenation of Book library
+> We use Factory Method to provide a more flexible way of creating a specific implemenation of Book library.
 - **Delivery service**
-> Communicates with 3rd Delivery service and assigns delivery to BookOrder
+> Communicates with 3rd Delivery service and assigns delivery to BookOrder.
+- We use rspec for backend tests.
+Tests are put in api/spec folder.
 ### 2.2 Client
-- Responsible for rendering views and interacting with users
+- Responsible for rendering views and interacting with users.
 - **LandingPage component**
-> Supports search and display list of books
+> Supports search and display list of books.
 - **DetailPopup component**
 > Displays a selected book info and allows users to select Delivery Date and Shipping Option.
-When users click 'Buy', Order Infos will be sent to Api and saved to Database
+When users click 'Buy', Order Infos will be sent to Api and saved to Database.

 ## 3. Time summary
 - Design: 1 hour